wilsonmar/k-rail/README.md

 If you have a new cluster without existing workloads, just run k-rail in enforcement mode for the policies you desire and add exemptions as needed.

-If you have a cluster with existing workloads, run it in monitor mode for a few weeks or until you have collected enough data.
-The violation events are emmitted in the logs in JSON, so it is suggested that you analyze that data collected to make exemptions as needed.
+If you have a cluster with existing workloads, run it in monitor mode for a few weeks until you have collected enough data.
+The violation events are emmitted in JSON-formatted logs.
+So it is suggested that you analyze that data collected to make exemptions as needed.
 Once the exemptions are applied, you can safely turn on enforcement mode without breaking existing workloads.

 # Installation

-You can install or update k-rail using the helm chart in [`charts/k-rail`](charts/k-rail).
+You can install or update k-rail using helm chart in [`charts/k-rail`](charts/k-rail).
 You can install the latest chart directly from our repo, by running:

 ```bash
 # add the helm repo